-Annual training is provided for school staff in emergency procedures and includes protocols related to:
+Annual training is provided for school staff in emergency procedures and includes, but is not limited to, protocols related to: First Aid, CPR, Eye injuries, Bleeding/Blood Borne Pathogens, EpiPens, Head Injuries, Heat Exhaustion, Choking, etc.

-- First Aid

-- CPR

-- Eye injuries

-- Bleeding/Blood Borne Pathogens

-- Anaphylaxis

-- Head Injuries

-- Heat Exhaustion/ Heat Stroke

-- Fractures

-- Choking

-- Stomach injuries

-• Epileptic Seizures

 Visitor Screening Procedures

 OLL uses the Raptor Visitor Management System to strengthen our program of campus safety for students and faculty.
 Part of keeping students and faculty safe is knowing who is in our buildings at all times, and the Raptor system will allow us to do that.
 The Raptor system will better allow us to screen visitors, contractors, and volunteers in our school and provide us with a safer environment for our students and staff.